ACS Electrica Timișoara

 Asociația Club Sportiv Electrica 1929 Timișoara commonly known as Electrica Timișoara, or simply as Electrica is a Romanian amateur football club based in Timișoara, Timiș County.
-It is currently playing in the Liga V, Seria III.
+It is currently playing in the Liga VI, Seria III.

 The colors of the team are white and blue.

 History

 Until 1932, Electrica played in the western regional tournament, one of the five, before the winners would go to play in a knock-out tournament in the fall.
 Chinezul Timișoara was the team who usually won the tournaments.
 In 1932 the national league was created called Divizia A. Again, but this time Ripensia Timișoara took the lead and qualified to play in that league.
-As more teams were added in the 1933-1934 season a second division Divizia B was created, followed by 1936–37 Liga III season of the third division Liga III, where they finished 5th.
+As more teams were added in the 1933–1934 season a second division Divizia B was created, followed by 1936–37 Liga III season of the third division Liga III, where they finished 5th.
 The second division had two series, the clubs from the west side of the country played in Seria II.

 The team now activates in the fifth league, Timis County league, Seria III.
 In the last decade the club focused its attention in growing players for other teams so the academy had very good results at the regional and national level.